 Doctoral thesis project

-The recommended length of the project is 3–5 pages, but not more than 10 pages (excl. the list of literature).
-The project must be submitted with other entrance documents.
+The recommended length of the project is 3–5 pages, but not more than 10 pages (excluding the list of literature).
+The project must be submitted with other admission documents.

 The project must include the following: